41 Chinese Video Resources for Learning Real-world Conversation at Any Level

-The dialogue is also interrupted midpoint to provide a grammatical or vocabulary lesson of some of the words just spoken.
+The dialogue is also interrupted midway to provide a grammatical or vocabulary lesson about some of the words just spoken.
 This format, combined with the pinyin subtitles, makes the videos very beginner-friendly.

 All the lessons in the beginning and in between the skits include Chinese characters and pinyin.
 Some of the skits also contain subtitles while others don’t.
 Most videos conclude with a recap.